Blog

 The commitment and investment BAMEMSA communities have shown to America has been historically unrecognized.
 BAMEMSA communities are an integral part of the inclusive multiracial democracy we strive for, and their efforts should be recognized and respected by government and philanthropy.
 We have been particularly concerned over the past several months as we have heard reports from grantees about feeling isolated and under attack.
 In this moment, we believe it is particularly important to affirm our continued support for the critical work that these organizations undertake.

-We are proud to continue to support the following organizations who stand for human dignity, civil and human rights in person and online, and the rights of BAMEMSA communities to thrive in this country.
-As public discourse evolves this year and beyond, we can’t lose sight of the core idea that a truly just multiracial democracy — and society — must include BAMEMSA communities, including grantee partners like those listed here that animate this vision:
+We are proud to continue to support our grantee partners, who stand for human dignity, civil and human rights in person and online, and the rights of BAMEMSA communities to thrive in this country.
+As public discourse evolves this year and beyond, we can’t lose sight of the core idea that a truly just multiracial democracy — and society — must include BAMEMSA communities.

-Democracy Fund continues to support and fund these organizations along with their leaders and staff.
+Democracy Fund continues to support and fund these organizations.
 They are relying on us to meet this moment with them and to not back away from threats to our vision of an inclusive multiracial democracy.
 We are proud of our longstanding support for organizations working in BAMEMSA communities, who have experienced inequality, marginalization, targeting, and other forms of identity-based discrimination.
 Our grantees’ work is essential to our democracy.
 Unfortunately, this work as a whole was significantly underfunded back in 2016, and it remains underfunded in 2024.

 Today, we reaffirm our support for BAMEMSA communities and urge other funders, civil society organizations, and leaders to do so as well.
 The future of our democracy depends on it.